Questions in regard to COVID-19 Pandemic

 A: A clean room is a controlled space in which airborne contaminants are carefully kept within strict limits.
 These rooms are often used in manufacturing to prevent contamination.
 Our foam is biologically inert or dormant and is commonly used in many applications where a clean room is required.

-A: We do not have a specific fire retardant foam but most of our foam passes the FMVSS-302 motor vehicle specification.
+A: Currently, we carry XP-18UL in charcoal color.
+It is compliant with UL 94 testing standard.
+In addition, most of our foam passes the FMVSS-302 motor vehicle specification.
 This standard measures the horizontal burn rate of materials that will be used in the occupant compartments of motor vehicles.
 A horizontal burn rate of fewer than four inches per minute qualifies as a pass.

 A: EVA stands for ethylene vinyl acetate.
 WF's XLPE and EVA foam products are similar materials and are difficult to distinguish.
 The primary differences are that EVA is softer, more resilient, and has stronger recovery after compression.
 Whereas polyethylene foams are firmer and more resistant to heat.
 Both of them provide excellent protection and shock absorption for packaging applications.
 EVA is a copolymer of ethylene and contains wide range percentage of VA.
 The VA additive enhances the typical properties such as tensile, tear, elongation, and compression set while providing greater resilience and a smooth soft feel.